adyan5786/Plate-Connect/README.md

 > <br><br>
 > Plate-Connect is a multi-page web application designed to facilitate location-based interactions using the Google Maps API.
 Developed with Vanilla JavaScript, HTML, and CSS, the platform offers users an intuitive interface for exploring and connecting with various locations.
 Python powers backend functionalities, ensuring robust data handling and seamless integration.
 The project emphasizes responsive design and dynamic mapping features to enhance user engagement.
 Plate-Connect serves as a practical demonstration of integrating mapping technology into modern web experiences.
 > <br><br>
-> Uses two API's of Google Maps: Directions API and Place API
+> Uses two API's of Google Maps: Directions API and Places API

 ## Screenshots
 ![Home Page](Resources/Screenshots%20and%20Demo%20Video/Home%20Page.png)